dburchard/Arm2/README.md

-Arm2
+Arm 2.0
 ====

 A bottom-up redesign of the Arm framework.
-This is really a completely new project, and has very little connection to the original Arm1 design.
+This is really a completely new project, and has very little connection to the original Arm 1.0 design.

 SYSTEM REQUIREMENTS